-The District's budget for fiscal year 2021-2022 anticipated expenditures exceeding revenue by \$1,425,451; however, the actual results for the year produced an excess of revenues over expenditures and other financing uses of \$3,052,628.
-Total revenues received were \$8,717,379 over budget.
-Local revenue collected exceeded the budget by \$2,358,152.
+The District's budget for fiscal year 2022-2023 anticipated expenditures exceeding revenue by \$740,132; however, the actual results for the year produced an excess of revenues over expenditures and other financing uses of \$2,546,353.
+Total revenues received were \$8,816,691 over budget.
+Local revenue collected exceeded the budget by \$2,992,796.
 This was a direct result of additional Real Estate and Earned Income tax collections received which were not included in the budget along with higher than anticipated collections of Real Estate Transfer Taxes.
-Funds received from State revenue exceeded the budget by \$3,060,733 as a result of additional Ready to Learn Grant, basic education subsidy, and retirement subsidy funding.
-Federal revenues were \$3,298,494 more than anticipated as a result of additional funding from ESSER, American Rescue Plan, and PCCD COVID-19 Pandemic grant funding.
+Funds received from State revenue exceeded the budget by \$7,782,768 as a result of additional Ready to Learn Grant, Level-Up Supplement and retirement subsidy funding.
+Federal revenues were \$1,958,873 less than anticipated as a result of additional funding from the Ready to Learn State Subsidy and not utilizing Federal ESSER Covid Relief grant funding.

-Total expenditures were over budget by \$4,299,704.
-Instructional expenditures were \$2,327,592 over spent, which was attributed to the additional programs to address learning loss due to the COVID 19 Pandemic shutdown.
-Support services were over spent by \$1,678,496 this was primarily a result of the addition of instructional staff and mental health supports to address social and emotional needs as well as learning loss due to the Covid 19 pandemic.
-The Pottstown School District also procured additional capital equipment to assist with touchless and hands free cleaning and sanitizing.
+Total expenditures were over budget by \$7,386,695.
+Instructional expenditures were \$1,947,838 over spent, which was attributed to the additional programs to address learning loss due to the COVID 19 Pandemic.
+Support services were over spent by \$4,132,014 this was primarily a result of the addition of instructional staff and mental health supports to address social and emotional needs as well as learning loss due to the Covid 19 pandemic.

-The District's conservative approach to budgeting is observed by the results indicating that actual revenues were greater than budgeted revenues and actual expenditures were under spent as a result of the additional grants received, which were not included in the original budgeted expenditures.
+The District's conservative approach to budgeting is observed by the results indicating that actual revenues were greater than budgeted revenues and actual expenditures were over spent as a result of the additional grants received, which were not included in the original budgeted expenditures.
 Without such a conservative approach the expenditures should have been overspent by the full amount of the additional grant money received.
 As it is most of the grant expenditures were absorbed by the original budgeted expenditures.